nodemailer/nodemailer-web/content/smtp/index.md

   - **secure** – if *true* the connection will use TLS when connecting to server.
 If *false* (the default) then TLS is used if server supports the STARTTLS extension.
 In most cases set this value to *true* if you are connecting to port 465.
 For port 587 or 25 keep it *false*
   - **tls** – defines additional [node.js TLSSocket options](https://nodejs.org/api/tls.html#tls_class_tls_tlssocket) to be passed to the socket constructor, eg. _{rejectUnauthorized: true}_.
   - **ignoreTLS** – if this is *true* and *secure* is false then TLS is not used even if the server supports STARTTLS extension
-  - **requireTLS** – if this is *true* and *secure* is false then Nodemailer PRO tries to use STARTTLS even if the server does not advertise support for it.
+  - **requireTLS** – if this is *true* and *secure* is false then Nodemailer tries to use STARTTLS even if the server does not advertise support for it.
 If the connection can not be encrypted then message is not sent

 {{% notice note %}}
 Setting **secure** to **false** does not mean that you would not use an encrypted connection.
 Most SMTP servers allow connection upgrade via [STARTTLS](https://tools.ietf.org/html/rfc3207#section-2) command but to use this you have to connect using plaintext first